1922 regnal list of Ethiopia: Ag'azyan Dynasty

 The third dynasty of this regnal list is descended from Joktan, grandson of Shem and great-grandson of Noah.
 According to Genesis 10:7 and 1 Chronicles 1:9, Sheba was a grandson of Cush through Raamah, which provides a link between this Semitic dynasty and the Hamitic dynasty that precedes it.
 The dynasty ends with the Queen of Sheba, whose name is Makeda in Ethiopian tradition.

 This section of the regnal list is heavily influenced by Louis J. Morié's book Histoire de L'Éthiopie, with the majority of monarchs having similar names and order of succession to those found in Morié's book.
-This results in a number of monarchs whose names clearly reference ancient Egypt and Kush, most notably the line of High Priests of Amun that reigned near the end of this dynasty.
-These priests however did not rule modern-day Ethiopia, but rather ruled over or had some contact with ancient Nubia and Kush, which is equated with Aethiopia in some translations of the Bible.
+This results in several monarchs whose names clearly reference ancient Egypt and Kush, most notably the line of High Priests of Amun that reigned near the end of this dynasty.
+These priests, however, did not rule modern-day Ethiopia, but rather ruled over or had some contact with ancient Nubia and Kush, which is equated with Aethiopia in some translations of the Bible.

 King Angabo, who killed the serpent Arwe.

-This section of the list adds monarchs from Abyssinian tradition within the larger narrative of Morié.
-These monarchs are Angabo I (no. 74), who founded a new dynasty after killing the serpent king Arwe, and his successors Zagdur I (no. 77), Za Sagado (no. 80), Tawasya (no. 97) and Makeda (no. 98) (See Regnal lists of Ethiopia for more information).
-There is also another king named Ethiopis, who Ethiopian tradition credits with inspiring the name of the country.
+This section of the list adds monarchs from the Abyssinian tradition to the larger narrative of Morié.
+These monarchs are Angabo I (no. 74), who founded a new dynasty after killing the serpent king Arwe, and his successors Zagdur I (no. 77), Za Sagado (no. 80), Tawasya (no. 97), and Makeda (no. 98) (See Regnal lists of Ethiopia for more information).
+There is also another king named Ethiopis, who, according to Ethiopian tradition, is credited with inspiring the name of the country.

 The word Ag'azyan means "free" or "to lead to freedom" in Ge'ez.
-According to both Taye Gabra Mariam's History of the People of Ethiopia and Heruy Wolde Selassie's Wazema, this originated from the liberation of Ethiopia from the rule of the Kamites/Hamites and three of Joktan's sons divided Ethiopia between themselves.
+According to both Taye Gabra Mariam's History of the People of Ethiopia and Heruy Wolde Selassie's Wazema, this originated from the liberation of Ethiopia from the rule of the Kamites/Hamites.
+Three of Joktan's sons divided Ethiopia among themselves.
 Sheba received Tigray, Obal received Adal and Ophir received Ogaden.
 E. A. Wallis Budge theorised the term Aga'azyan referred to several tribes who migrated from Arabia to Africa either at the same time as or after the Habashat had migrated.
 He stated that the word "Ge'ez" had come from "Ag'azyan".
 The term "Ag'azyan" also refers to the Agʿazi region of the Axumite empire located in modern-day Eastern Tigray and Southern Eritrea.